Ashfield, New South Wales: Aboriginal people

 Before the arrival of the British, the area now known as Ashfield was inhabited by the Wangal people.
 Wangal country was believed to be centred on modern-day Concord and stretched east to the swampland of Long Cove Creek (now known as Hawthorne Canal).
 The land was heavily wooded at the time with tall eucalypts covering the higher ground and a variety of swampy trees along Iron Cove Creek.
 The people hunted native animals and fish.
 The arrival of the First Fleet in 1788 had a devastating effect on the local people, mainly from the introduction of smallpox, to which the indigenous people had little resistance.

 Early British settlement

 By 1790, a rough track had been built between the colony's two settlements at Sydney Cove and Parramatta.
 This route later became the main artery of the expanding Greater Sydney and, as the northern boundary of what is now Ashfield, dictated early British settlement in the area.
 The first land grant in the area was made to Rev Richard Johnson in 1793 and all of it had been granted by 1810.
 By the 1820s, all the grants had been amalgamated into two large estates: Ashfield Park (the northern half between Liverpool Road, and Parramatta Road) and Canterbury Estate (the area south of Liverpool Road).
 Ashfield Park was named by Robert Campbell, whose father was the laird of Ashfield in Scotland.

-Early Subdivision Plans

-Choice Villa Sites, Ashfield, 1876, Watkin and Watkin, lithograph Gibbs Shallard and Co.